revaturelabs/interviewquestions/Java/JUnit/Assert Methhods.md

 ## Problem Solving

-10. What will be the output of the program?
+10. What is the output of the program?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)